Mapping and documenting collective movements by game workers striving to improve their working conditions.

 Austin Kelmore, Game worker and union organizer, IWGB. @austinkelmore.com

-Jamie Woodcock, Senior Lecturer, The Open University. @jamie_woodcock
+Jamie Woodcock, Senior Lecturer, King's College London. @jamie_woodcock

 Common Knowledge. @commonknowledge